 NextGenPop offers undergraduates an on-campus research training experience over the summer, virtual research and professional development workshops throughout the academic year, and varied opportunities for mentoring and networking with population scholars and practitioners from across the United States.
-The summer 2022 program will be hosted by the University of Wisconsin-Madison.
+The summer 2023 program will be hosted by Cornell University.

 Who should apply?